ipfs/devgrants/open-grants/open-proposal-semantic-graph.md

 # Project Description

 Pinning content on IPFS is very easy.
-However, individual users need to track and maintain a list of CIDs and thier contents.
+However, individual users need to track and maintain a list of CIDs and their contents.
 This isn't a very convenient user experience and limits how quickly IPFS can be adopted.

-IPFS is missing a distrbuted semantic layer that provides an open system for defining and working with ontologies that describe content for users, plugins, and other systems.
+IPFS is missing a distributed semantic layer that provides an open system for defining and working with ontologies that describe content for users, plugins, and other systems.
 With this semantic layer built on top of IPFS, content can be organized into a graph and partitioned for individual users or groups of users for discoverability and collaboration.

 Once applied, this content can facilitate novel ways of working and building.